mikklemberg/My-personal-notes/_posts/2023-11-14-hello-world.md

 With the help from ChatGPT 4, I created a Jekyll-based website to publish Markdown files (I love [iA Writer](https://ia.net/writer)) via GitHub.

-This will be my learning log to document learnings from others. [^ [Reasearch as Understanding](https://kanjun.me/writing/research-as-understanding)]
+This will be my learning log to document learnings from others.

 "Learning happens when you understand something that someone else already understands."[1]